salesforce/lwc/docs/architecture/web-components.md

 ## Construction

-Web Components can be created via document.createElement() of by just newing the class definintion: e.g.:
+Web Components can be created via document.createElement() of by just newing the class definition: e.g.:

 ```js
 customElements.define("bad-1", HTMLButtonElement);